newmatik/miniprint/README.md

 ## Deployment on Ubuntu Server

 To ensure that the Flask application starts automatically at server boot and restarts in case it crashes, we use systemd on Ubuntu.
+Consider deploying with a production-ready WSGI server like Gunicorn.

 ### Create a Service File